khafido/point-of-sales-backend/README.md

-# cdc-team-3-backend
-CDC Team 3 Backend
+# Point of Sale - Backend